gallagherpatrick/SCO-Intervetion/README.md

 **node: v22.20.0**

 ### How to
+The GK SCO intervention app should run along side your Kafka instance for best results.
+It consumes the messages from kafka and pipes those into a websocket for the front end to consume.

 After you have cloned this repo

+Update the wsUri (/public/script.js) variable with the IP/Hostname of the system the application is being served on.

 Run **npm install** from the command line to install all dependincies